wp-plugins/thumbnail-grid/readme.txt

 Donate link: http://www.nomadcoder.com
 Tags: featured image, thumbnail grid
 Requires at least:
-Tested up to: 4.0
+Tested up to: 4.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin gives you access to two simple shortcodes that display posts and bookmark thumbnails in a grid.
 The plugin uses the featured image thumbnail if one exists.
 If one does not exist, the title will be displayed instead.
 Use the category feature to ensure that all of the posts that you want to display in this manner have thumbnails.

-For quicker support, please visit the NEW plugin web page.
+For quicker support, please visit the <a href="http://www.shooflysolutions.com/software/featured-image-thumbnail-grid-for-wordpress/">NEW plugin web page</a>.

 http://www.shooflysolutions.com/software/featured-image-thumbnail-grid-for-wordpress/